 Food and water can be found in very few places today, so fill up with water when you can and carry some snacks, especially if you are walking the Samos route where there is little for the first 9 km (5.6 mi) and the last part before the two routes join at Aguida.

-Although the Samos route is longer be 6.5km it is easy walking, unlike the second route which has a 250 meter climb over the first 5km.
+Although the Samos route is longer be 6.5 km (4 mi) it is easy walking, unlike the second route which has a 250-meter (820 ft) climb over the first 5 km (3 mi).

-On the northern route, outside of the summer, there may be no water or food until Aguiada at 14km, however this changes all the time as snack vans are starting to turn up on the Camino.
+On the northern route, outside of the summer, there may be no water or food until Aguiada at 14 km (8.7 mi), however, this changes all the time as snack vans are starting to turn up on the Camino.

 If you are walking between May and September after today the atmosphere of Camino Frances changes as well as the terrain.
-Many pilgrims walk only from Sarria to Santiago as it is the easiest town to get to for pilgrims to cover the last 100km, the minimum required to collect their Compostela.
+Many pilgrims walk only from Sarria to Santiago as it is the easiest town to get to for pilgrims to cover the last 100 km (60 mi), the minimum required to collect their Compostela.

-Small village with large stone house, an ancient weir and old mill building. there are reports of a new albergue here, however it cannot be guaranteed or confirmed at this moment.
+San Cristobo is a small village with a large stone house, an ancient weir, and an old mill building.
+There are reports of a new albergue here, however, it cannot be guaranteed or confirmed at this moment.